Hello 🙂

 - Tabouras in Christos village

 - Theas, Naiades & Anna’s in Nas.
-Angel’s tip: Great for sunset as well, visit on that time.
+Angel’s tip: Great for sunset as well is the Ananas cafe, visit on that time.

 - Sto Kambi restaurant in Agios Dimitrios village